LiviaMedeiros/todestrieb/README.md

 - `fix titlebug` fixes unit titles (e.g. "Kimono") by adding brackets and extra spacing.
 - `keep statbug` brings back ★★★★★ish stats for capped girls.
 - `keep exbug` brings back a visual glitch for EX Skills.
+- `limit width` keeps the width as 1024px instead of streching to full screen.
 - `limit height` keeps the main list in the normal view area, disallowing it to stretch out of it if your window has more height than needed (i.e. desktop or portrait orientation).
 - `hide missing` purges all Magical Girls that you didn't pull.
 - `show kana` enables hiragana transcript in the list.